guigaoliveira/node-apollo-todolist/README.md

-# To-do list app
+# Todolist
+## About The Project
-> This project consists of a small to-do list application using Node.js and Apollo Server.
+This project consists of a small to-do list application using Node.js and Apollo Server.
+[View Demo](https://codesandbox.io/s/github/guigaoliveira/node-apollo-todolist).
+### Built With
+* Node.js
+* Apollo Server
+* Prettier
+* Eslint
+* Jest

 ## Getting Started